 In September 2000, at the Millennium Summit which was the 55th United Nations General Assembly (UNGA), the Millennium Development Goals were adopted by 149 Heads of State and Government and high ranking officials from over 40 other countries.
-The MDGs were developed from the United Nations Millennium Declaration which states that “every individual has dignity; and hence, the right to freedom, equality and basic standard of living that includes freedom from hunger and violence and encourages tolerance and solidarity.”
+The MDGs were developed from the United Nations Millennium Declaration which states that “every individual has dignity; and hence, the right to freedom, equality and a basic standard of living that includes freedom from hunger and violence and encourages tolerance and solidarity.”

 The 8 MDGs with measurable targets for improving the lives of people globally are: